 v receive and retain copies of byelaws made by other local authorities;

 vi hold acceptance of office forms from councillors;

 vii hold a copy of every councillor’s register of interests;

-viii assist with responding to requests made under the Freedom of Information legislation and rights exercisable under Data Protection legislation, in accordance with and subject to the Council’s policies and procedures relating to the same;
+viii assist with responding to requests made under the Freedom of Information legislation and rights exercisable under Data Protection legislation, in accordance with and subject to the Council’s policies and procedures;

 ix liaise, as appropriate with the Council’s Data Protection Officer (if there is one);